-I wish to thank the organizers of MPI@LHC'08 in Perugia for the invitation to this interesting conference, as well as Gavin P. Salam and Sebastian Sapeta for collaboration on the ongoing underlying event studies, and Gregory Soyez and Juan Rojo for the work done together on related jet issues.
+I wish to thank the organizers of MPI@LHC'08 in Perugia for the invitation to this interesting conference, as well as Gavin P. Salam, Gregory Soyez, Juan Rojo and Sebastian Sapeta for the stimulating ongoing collaboration on jet issues.